Pacific Bottlenose Dolphins – Nai’a – Common to Hawaii

 During courtship, they engage in head-butting and tooth-scratching.

 Bottlenose dolphins have been seen in groups of other species such as pilot whales, spinner dolphins, spotted dolphins, and rough-toothed dolphins.
 They also ride pressure waves of humpback whales!

 Below is a video of a bottlenose dolphin we’ve seen frequenting our coastline since the summer of 2011.

 First named ‘Betty’ as we thought she was female due to her inflamed genital slit, we later found she was actually a male with some type of perhaps fungal infection (without taking samples).
-The condition appears to make him very itchy (and possibly underweight) and he regularly approaches boat to rub against their hulls (he does not seem to be seeking human interaction – but is specifically interested in the boat hull).
+The condition appears to make him very itchy (and possibly underweight) and he regularly approaches boats to rub against their hulls (he does not seem to be seeking human interaction – but is specifically interested in scratching self on the boat hull).

 Betty is usually seen on the periphery of the spotted dolphins commonly found near the 500 fathom depth.
 It is uncommon to see solitary bottlenose dolphins – ones not within a larger social pod of the same species.
 Solitary bottlenose are usually either unhealthy or socially unfit.
-Bernie did spend at least a few hours with a bottlenose pod traveling near our coastline in Oct., and seemed to assimilate in just fine – which is not uncommon.
+Betty did spend at least a few hours with a bottlenose pod traveling near our coastline in Oct., and seemed to assimilate in just fine – which is not uncommon.
 We have not only seen him with the spotted, but recently with false killer whales.

 Our wildlife tours focus on education and conservation so that an interactive relationship can be maintained in the best interest of both humans and dolphins.
 We strive to foster admiration and deep respect for these wonder-ful marine mammals.